lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 You should have already installed the IntelliJ Scio IDEA plugin in the first section of this Golden Path.
 (If you haven't, go do that now.)

 Like the Avro datasets in GCS, all BigQuery datasets have a schema.
 The difference is that BigQuery schemas are not stored in the `spotify-data-schemas` library.
 Scio can automatically find the schema of a given table or query, and can even generate a Scala class matching it.
 In the rest of this document, we’ll be using the type-safe BigQuery API.
-Make sure you’ve read [the relevant documentation](https://spotify.github.io/scio/io/Type-Safe-BigQuery).
+Make sure you’ve read [the relevant documentation].

 Here’s how you will use the plugin later in this guide: